SusieBean/UnityRPGExample/README.md

 # UnityRPGExample
-Part of a project I am running for Leeds Game Development Club.
+Part of a project I am running for Game Development Club.
 I will update to include all the user guides.

 CREDITS: